 Learn more about using OKRs to align teams to your mission

-How COOs can use OKRs to improve efficiency
+How COO OKRs can improve efficiency

 OKRs aren’t just about eliminating silos, though.
 As a COO, you can use OKRs to establish strategic priorities at the corporate, department, and individual levels.
 Key results keep teams focused on the unified, aspirational outcome, not just task lists and busy work.